IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-service/managed-cluster/agent-pool/README.md

 ### Parameter: `mode`

-A cluster must have at least one "System" Agent Pool at all times.
+A cluster must have at least uno "System" Agent Pool at all times.
 For additional information on agent pool restrictions and best practices, see: /azure/aks/use-system-pools.

 - Required: No
 - Type: string